RaviTeja-Reddy/terraform/README.md

 # terraform

-Creating resource group using terraform
+Creating resource group and storage group using terraform.

 Varibles.tf

-Created varibles.tf file by declaring resource group name , location to create resource and tags.
+Created varibles.tf file by declaring resource group name , storage group name , location to create resource and tags.

-locals.tf

-created locals.tf file and add derived varibles in it.

-Output.tf

-created output.tf and specified the value for the resource group to be displayed.
-Give Sensitive=True beacuse to hide the name in the code.

 main.tf

-Give azurerm as the source and configure all the vales written in varibles.tf , locals.tf , output.tf
+Give azurerm as the source and configure all the vales written in varibles.tf

 To start deployment